-In 2011, referendums were passed providing for a 1% sales tax to be used by the City for water improvements projects.
-These funds have restrictions on the use of the remaining fund balance of \$77,472.
+In 2011, referendums were passed providing for a 1% sales tax to be used by the City for water improvements projects, and then any excess for transportation.
+These funds have restrictions on the use of the remaining fund balance of \$206,814.

-Note 15: Subsequent Events
+Note 15: Downtown Development Authority